Britain not fazed by mixed-race fiance for Prince Harry | Taiwan News

 Markle is close to both of her parents, who divorced when she was a child.

-"While my mixed heritage may have created a grey area surrounding my self-identification, keeping me with a foot on both sides of the fence, I have come to embrace that," she wrote.
+"While my mixed heritage may have created a gray area surrounding my self-identification, keeping me with a foot on both sides of the fence, I have come to embrace that," she wrote for an American magazine.
 "To say who I am, to share where I'm from, to voice my pride in being a strong, confident mixed-race woman."

 She has described seeing her mother peppered with racial epithets in Los Angeles and the pain that brought her, and how her grandfather wasn't allowed to eat at Kentucky Fried Chicken when he was a child.